vpbarb/go-on-presentation/README.md

-# go-on-presentation
+# "Go on!" presentation

-This repo contains "Go on!" presentation slides and code examples.
+This repo contains "Go on!" presentation slides source and code examples.

+Slides may be seen [here](http://go-talks.appspot.com/github.com/Barberrrry/go-on-presentation/go-on.slide).